ude-soco/RIMA/RIMA-Backend/README.md

 2. Download [IntelliJ Ultimate](https://www.jetbrains.com/de-de/idea/download/#section=windows) or [Visual Studio Code](https://code.visualstudio.com/download) and install one of the code editors

-3. Install and activate python virtual environment for Windows (Links to the installation and activation instructions available: [MacOS](https://programwithus.com/learn/python/pip-virtualenv-mac) and [Ubuntu](https://linuxize.com/post/how-to-create-python-virtual-environments-on-ubuntu-18-04/))
+3. Install and activate python virtual environment for Windows

    - Open a command prompt with **administration rights**